German National Prize for Art and Science

-The Order, a round four pointed platinum star, with four gold National Eagles attached was designed by sculptor Müller-Erfurt, Berlin.
+The badge of the Order, a round four-pointed platinum star with four gold National Eagles attached, was designed by Berlin sculptor Hermann Müller-Erfurt.

 It was to be worn on the left breast.
 In the centre is a medallion with a red enameled centre with the gold head of Pallas Athene.
-On an ivory coloured enameled background in gold letters was the inscription FÜR KUNST UND WISSENSCHAFT (For Art and Science).
+On an ivory-coloured enameled background in gold letters was the inscription FÜR KUNST UND WISSENSCHAFT (For Art and Science).
 This was surrounded by diamonds set in a gold border.

 The total number of National Prizes awarded between 1937 and 1939 was nine, making it the rarest award given in Nazi Germany.
-Due to the outbreak of the Second World War in Europe, no further awards were made.
+Due to the outbreak of the Second World War in Europe in 1939, no further awards were made.

 Awardees

 The German National Prize was awarded to nine people.

 1937

 The award announcement was held on 7 September 1937 and the award ceremony took place on 30 January 1938 by Adolf Hitler in the Reich Chancellery.
 The first five winners were: